USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM.md

 GRIDMASK_STATES_12NE3.nc
 ```

-The instructions require the user to edit the DESID emissions control namelist file in the BLD directory (see step 9 below).
+The instructions require the user to edit the DESID emissions control namelist file and the DESID chemical control namelist file in the BLD directory.
+If you want to use emission scaling (independently from ISAM or DDM3D) you will also need to edit these files. (see step 9 below).

 ```
 CMAQ_Control_DESID.nml
+CMAQ_Control_DESID_${MECH}.nml
 ```